wheaney/breezy-desktop/README.md

 ### GNOME Setup

 For the best performance, ensure you have the latest graphics drivers installed for your distro.
+Also, double-check that your glasses are extending your workspace and not just mirroring your primary monitor by opening up the `Displays` settings dialog and choosing the `Join` option for multiple displays.

 #### Arch Linux

 Breezy GNOME is in AUR (but not pacman, yet).
-To install: `yay -S breezy-desktop-gnome-git`
+To install: `yay -S breezy-desktop-gnome-git` and, once that succeeds, `systemctl --user enable --now xreal-air-driver.service`

 #### All other distros